haroohie-club/ChokuretsuTranslationUtility/ReverseEngineering.md

     - #0x076 &ndash; The dialogue settings file; contains structs determining how each character in the game speaks.
     - #0x09A &ndash; The first file loaded into the game.
 Contains file mappings for the BGM and voice files.
 Function unknown at this time.
     - #0x09B &ndash; This file contains references to several graphics files used throughout the game.
 * `evt.bin` &ndash; Event file container.
 Most of these are standard event files containing scene dialogue.
-A couple special files include:
+A couple of special files include:
     - #0x219 &ndash; Seems to contain a list of file names for the other EVT files.
 The mapping between these and the indices is unknown at this time.
     - #0x244 &ndash; The companion selection text file.
 Does not have the typical file format of an event file (initialized manually using end pointers only).
     - #0x245 &ndash; The Topics file.
 Contains the names of all topics and mappings to the event files that selecting that topic during the Puzzle Phase triggers.